matthiaslueken/pygments-style-heringer/README.md

 # pygments-style-heringer
-Default Pygments theme with different colors.
+A Pygments style inspired by Microsoft SSMS but with modified colors.